 Our aims are:

-- To explore language and cultural aspects in the context of the Primary Years Programme for cross curricular opportunities.
+- To explore linguistic and cultural aspects of the Primary Years Programme for cross curricular opportunities.

-- To foster children’s curiosity, enthusiasm and develop their IB learner profile qualities in the context of language learning.
+- To foster children’s curiosity, enthusiasm and develop their IB learner profile attributes in the context of language learning.

 - To encourage active and positive parental involvement and participation in the promotion of language acquisition and cultural discovery.

 - To foster a problem solving approach, giving children opportunities to think about how languages work as a basis for future language learning and to become independent lifelong learners.